dashaun/enhancing-software-design-with-spring-modulith/docs/markdown/2-reframe.md

-### Considerations

-- Latency is the new downtime
-- Time to market is a competitive advantage
-- My children will never deploy active-passive
-- The speed of business is accelerating

-Notes:
-- Things I take into consideration
-- Time to market is a competitive advantage

----

 - "How do I get my team to write better code?"
 - "What are the best practices?" <!-- .element: class="fragment" -->